CSC511-Fall2019/Project-Readme-Format/README.md

 ## Time spent
 Describe the time you spent on the project.
  * Tutorials, research: 2 hours
- * Code requirements: 1 hour
+ * Coding required stories: 1 hour
  * Optional and extras: 2 hours

 ## User stories